projectcontour/contour/design/external-processing-design.md

 ### Progressing Flow

 This chart (copy from [External Processing Filter][10]) shows the simplest possible implementation of the filter -- a filter server receives the HTTP request headers, decides to accept the response (and can optionally modify the headers) so it closes the stream cleanly.
-At this point it is no longer involved in filter processing. see [External Processing Filter][10] for more information
+At this point it is no longer involved in filter processing. see [External Processing Filter][10] for more information.

 ![drawing](images/ext_proc_flow.png)

 ### Sample configurations

-Please refer to examples/external-processing
+Please refer to `examples/external-processing`.

-With this proposal, contour will generate the envoy configuration snippet below.
+With this proposal, contour will generate the envoy configuration snippet below for `examples/external-processing`.
 NOTE: this snippet only represents the relevant bits of the Route.

 ##### Envoy